High Impact Polystyrene:

 It consists of kettles with agitators, tower feed pumps and jacket hot oil pumps, condensers and vacuum pumps.
 Feed is given to the kettles from ESRM pumps.
 Initiators are added to activate the styrene monomer.
 Kettles are maintained at nearly 120-140 oC by evaporative cooling method and temperature is given to reactors (Kettles) by circulating hot oil through jackets.

-In kettles nearly 50% of conversion is taking place.
+In kettles, nearly 50% of conversion is taking place.
 The partially polymerized mass is transferred to towers by using gear pumps.

 The polymerized material is subjected to further polymerization in tower type reactors.
 Tower reactors are divided into 5 zones, numbered serially from top to bottom.
 Towers consist of hot oil jacket, inner coils, and three overhead condensers.

 Towers are nearly maintained at 210oC.
-This temperature is maintained by circulating hot oil through jacket and inner coils.
-The vapors coming from towers are condensed in overhead condensers and the condensed liquid is collected in PMT(pure monomer tank) .
+This temperature is maintained by circulating hot oil through the jacket and inner coils.
+The vapours coming from towers are condensed in overhead condensers and the condensed liquid is collected in PMT(pure monomer tank) .
 To separate water from liquid QVF is used.
 The polymerized material is transferred to DV preheater by using gear pumps.

-- PRE HEATING & DE VOLATILISATION:
+- PREHEATING & DE VOLATILISATION:

 DV is maintained under vacuum to flash off the residual monomer and higher boiling fractions.
 Vacuum is nearly maintained at 740 mmHg.
 The vaporized material is condensed in DV overhead condenser, the condensed liquid is collected in DV day tank.
 The collected liquid in PMT & DV day tanks is redistilled in still and reused again.